Skip to main content

 Resources tab

-• The number of resources.
+• The total number of resources.

-• The list of unassigned resources.
+• The total number of groups.

 note